 | See Also: Catering Management: Top 5 Tips for Profitability |

-Catering optimizes slower business windows
+Catering optimises slower business windows

 While business might be softer certain times of the year, it likely doesn’t disappear completely.
 Obviously, you still have a restaurant to run.
 When you’re adding catering options, you can choose your required notification window to ensure that you’re staffing properly for your variety of services.

-Beyond merely staffing properly, you can optimize times that your restaurant is usually closed or struggles to build a significant showing.
+Beyond merely staffing properly, you can optimise times that your restaurant is usually closed or struggles to build a significant showing.
 If your restaurant focuses primarily on dinner, lunch catering options for businesses in the area can create an additional revenue stream without impacting your regular operation.
 Additionally, if weeknights tend to bring in less traffic, working with local event spaces to be a preferred vendor can bring in supplemental sales and help you retain more of your staff in the off-season.

 Catering can reduce waste